World Day for Audiovisual Heritage

 The world’s audiovisual heritage of sound recordings and moving images is extremely vulnerable as a result of factors ranging from neglect and natural decay to technological obsolescence, as well as deliberate destruction.

-Consequently, UNESCO has made it part of its mission to raise public consciousness of the importance of the preservation of these recordings through the World Day for Audiovisual Heritage, which was approved by the 2005 UNESCO General Assembly to mark the 25th anniversary of UNESCO’s “Recommendation for the Safeguarding and Preservation of Moving Images”.
+Consequently, UNESCO made it part of its mission to raise public consciousness of the importance of the preservation of these recordings through the World Day for Audiovisual Heritage, which was proclaimed in 2005 when a proposal introduced by film archivist Vladimir Opela on behalf of the Czech delegation to mark the 25th anniversary of UNESCO’s “Recommendation for the Safeguarding and Preservation of Moving Images”, was formally adopted by the 2005 UNESCO General Assembly at its plenary meeting on 20 October 2005.
 It was launched in 2006.

 In adopting 27 October as the World Day for Audiovisual Heritage, UNESCO, in co-operation with the CCAAA, has helped to raise the profile of the issues at stake and focus global attention on the fragility of this heritage.
 The date is significant.
 On 27 October 1980, UNESCO’s General Conference adopted the “Recommendation for the Safeguarding and Preservation of Moving Images”, the first international instrument to declare the cultural and historical importance of film and television recordings, and calling for decisive steps to ensure their preservation.